What is IRS form W-5

 IRS Form W-5 was relevant to employees and was filed by the employee, not the employer.
 An employee could only have one Form W-5 per current employer.
 The eligible employee could submit the W-5 form to the IRS and get an advance on their Earned Income Credits without having to wait to file their Form 1040 for that tax year.

-Who was eligible to file IRS Form W-5?
-Any employee who was eligible to claim Earned Income Credits was eligible to file IRS Form W-5.
-To determine eligibility, the form required individuals to provide details like:
+Any employee eligible for Earned Income Credits could file Form W-5.
+To determine eligibility, the form required specific details:

 Is it still possible to claim Earned Income Credits?

-The Earned Income Credit, now more commonly referred to as the Earned Income Tax Credit, is still available today.
+The Earned Income Credit, now more commonly referred to as the Earned Income Tax Credit, is still available today, with total annual expenditures that approached $65 billion by 2013.
 The IRS has two sets of qualifying rules for the EITC: basic and special.

-• Be a U.S. citizen or a resident alien for the entirety of that tax year
+Residency: U.S. citizen or resident alien for the entire tax year

 There are also certain criteria you have to meet if you're separated from your spouse and not filing a joint tax return.

-Additionally, the IRS has special qualifying rules for members of certain groups, such as:
+The IRS also has special qualifying rules for specific groups:

 The IRS has more details about who is and isn't eligible for the Earned Income Tax Credit on their website.
 They also have an electronic assistant to help you determine if you can apply for this type of tax credit.